Make-School-Courses/SWE-2.1/README.md

 **DUE DATES: Twice a month for the first two months of your internship/job, and once during the third month**

 You will provide a reflection of your work experience to your advisor.
+The purpose is to accelerate your learning and ability to adapt in your role.
 Answer the following questions in the appropriate submission form:

 1. What have you accomplished this week?
 1. What challenges did you run into?